Sz-Tim/isRev/ms/msDraft.md

 **Keywords:** 4–6 keywords.
 Formicidae, subfamily, genus, altitude, range size, beta diversity

 \newpage

+**Stray sentences**
+Along tropical elevational gradients, ant species typically have small elevational ranges with many species detected at just one elevation [@LongColw2011; @Olson1994; @Samson1997; @Fisher1998; @Bruhl1999].
+Several analyses have reported support for the elevational extension of Rapoport's Rule, finding that high elevation ant species tend to have broader elevational ranges compared to low elevation species [@Olson1994; @Sanders2002; @Lessard2007].
+In contrast, ant species ranges were largest at low elevations in Costa Rica [@LongColw2011].
+However, a recent review found little support for this hypothesis across an array of taxa when accounting for biases in estimating the mean range size [@McCaBrac2012].
+While elevational trends in ant communities and range sizes have been demonstrated in several systems (e.g., )[@BurwNaka2011; @Fisher1998; @Lessard2007; @LongColw2011; @MunyFoor2012].

 # Introduction
-Patterns of species richness and compositional change are directly determined by the distribution and delineation of species ranges.
+Patterns of species richness and community composition are directly determined by the distribution and delineation of species ranges.
+Ants are no exception.
-Discovering the patterns of overlapping ranges, the locations and dynamics of range boundaries, and the processes that drive them is a key step in understanding broad scale biodiversity patterns.
+Discovering the patterns of overlapping ranges, the dynamics of range boundaries, and the underlying determinants is a key step in understanding the macroscale distribution of ant diversity.
 Elevational gradients provide useful study systems to investigate these patterns and drivers [@McCain2009; @McCain2010].
-Mountains, occurring on every continent, act as compact, globally replicated systems that vary across many characteristics that may drive richness, including climate, history, and geography [@Rahbek1995; @Lomolino2001; @McCaGryt2010].
+Mountains, occurring on every continent, act as compact, globally replicated systems that vary across many characteristics that may affect richness, including climate, history, and geography [@Rahbek1995; @Lomolino2001; @McCaGryt2010].
-Detailing how communities change across elevational gradients and at different taxonomic levels can yield insight into processes affecting species diversity across spatial and temporal scales.
+Detailing how ant communities change along elevational gradients, and at different taxonomic levels, can yield insight into processes affecting ant species diversity across spatiotemporal scales.

 Despite comprising the majority of animal species, insects have not received much focus in such macroecological studies [@DF2010].
 However, with the astonishing array of insect diversity, no picture of biodiversity would be complete without including insects.